Understanding the Energy Commission Docket

 - All correspondence in a proceeding to and from the Energy Commission or Energy Commission Committees and staff, Federal, State and local agencies, intervenors, interested parties, as well as the general public.

-Public comments can be sent to a proceeding's administrative record or "docketed."
-Such comments can be submitted, or "filed," to the Dockets Unit by personal delivery, by electronic transfer (e-mail) of smaller documents (5 MB maximum file size), or by (postage prepaid) first class mail or equivalent delivery service.
+The public can file, or "docket" a comment in a proceeding's administrative record through the Energy Commission's online e-commenting system for power plant siting projects, by personal delivery, by (e-mail) of smaller documents (5 MB maximum file size), or by (postage prepaid) first class mail or equivalent delivery service.
 All filed material is stamped with the case docket number and date received.

 Exhibits in siting cases, on the other hand, are documents entered into the record at hearings.
 They do not become official exhibits until approved by the presiding member or the hearing officer.
 Subsequently, the project secretary accepts all exhibits submitted and approved at a hearing.